idvorkin/idvorkin.github.io/_d/resistance.md

 ## Other Resources

 [Flinch](https://github.com/idvorkin/blob/blob/master/books/the-flinch.pdf) - The bible of the resistance.

-Do the work by Stephen Pressfield.
+- Do the work by Stephen Pressfield.
+- Eat that frog
+- Getting things done (GTD)